Can an independent vote in a primary election?

 What is the last day I can turn in my absentee ballot?

-You are allowed to hand deliver your ballot to the Auditor’s office or drop it off in our absentee ballot dropbox up until the time the polls close on Election Day.
-If you return your ballot through the mail your ballot must be postmarked by the day before the election.
+You are allowed to hand deliver your ballot to the Auditor’s office up until the time the polls close on Election Day.
+If you return your ballot through the mail, your ballot must arrive by 8:00 p.m. on Election Day, with exceptions for individuals in the Safe at Home program and military/overseas citizens.
+Learn more on our Absentee Voting page.

 Can I get help marking my ballot?